yodertv/Reminders/readme.txt

 - Nodejitsu handles the SSL in their proxy.
 No need to deploy the above.
 So it works locally, not in the cloud.
 - Deployed using jitsu deploy. jitsu list, and jitsu logs.

-// Known bugs next Bug#5
+// Work done in this release
+- Use node-static to serve up my static files.
+- Load css files before scripts fixed BB bug.
+Found with Chrome audit feature.
-(Bug#4) Nodejitsu hosted version fails the CSS on my BB bold.
+- (Bug#4-Fixed) Nodejitsu hosted version fails the CSS on my BB bold.
 I believe I'm using the same style sheets as the working version.
 No way to debug it yet.
+- Move DB key back to server and off the client.

+// Known bugs next Bug#6
 (Bug#5) Still failing on IE 9.

 // Future enhancements